Understanding Value-Based Care Models

 Value-Based Care Models Explained

 Value-based care models include simple “capitated” payment models, whereby providers receive a predictable amount of money up front to cover the expected cost of a set of healthcare services for an individual patient, and pay-for-performance models, whereby the payer calculates patient health scores based on diagnoses, treatments, and services rendered and provides financial incentives to providers for patients who score above the benchmark.
-Some care models are also punitive, levying fines or reimbursement reductions when health organizations fail to meet benchmarks.
+Some care models are also punitive, levying fines or reimbursement reductions when healthcare providers fail to meet benchmarks.

 CMS is the laboratory in which different value-based models are coming to life in the United States.
 Through a mix of voluntary and mandatory programs, CMS is also gathering data to determine the optimal way to reach its goal of enrolling all Medicare beneficiaries and most Medicaid beneficiaries in value-based programs by 2030.
 CMS has experimented with different value-based models, with a mix of mandatory and voluntary programs aimed at hospitals, clinics, health plans, and other parts of the health system.